 TGax Editor: Change the paragraph below of this subclause as follows (#CID 7485, 8655, 9824):

-The Number Of HE-LTF Symbols subfield of the Common Info field indicates the number of HE-LTF symbols present in the HE TB PPDU that is the response to the Trigger frame.
-The number of HE-LTF symbols is a function of the total number of space-time streams.
-For non-OFDMA PPDUs, The encoding of the Number Of HE-LTF Symbols subfield is defined in Table 21-13.
+The Number Of HE-LTF Symbols subfield of the Common Info field indicates the number of HE-LTF symbols present in the HE TB PPDU that is the response to the Trigger frame:

-For OFDMA PPDUs, the number of HE-LTFs is greater than or equal to the maximum across RUs of the total number of space time streams.
-The encoding of the Number Of HE-LTF Symbols subfield is the same as the Number of HE-LTF Symbols field(#) in HE-SIG-A2, which is defined in Table 28-18 (HE-SIG-A field of an HE MU PPDU).
+For a non-OFDMA PPDU the number of HE-LTF symbols is a function of the total number of space-time streams, NSTS, total and the encoding of the Number Of HE-LTF Symbols subfield is defined in Table 21-13.

-The STBC subfield of the Common Info field indicates the status of STBC encoding of the HE TB PPDU that is the response to the Trigger frame.
+For an OFDMA PPDU the number of HE-LTFs symbols is greater than or equal to the maximum NSTS, total across all allocated RUs and the encoding of the Number Of HE-LTF Symbols subfield is the same as the encoding of the Number of HE-LTF Symbols defined in Table 28-18 (HE-SIG-A field of an HE MU PPDU).(#7485, 8655, 9824)The STBC subfield of the Common Info field indicates the status of STBC encoding of the HE TB PPDU that is the response to the Trigger frame.
 It is set to 1 if STBC encoding is used and set to 0 otherwise.

 The LDPC Extra Symbol Segment subfield of the Common Info field indicates the status of the LDPC extra symbol segment.
 It is set to 1 when LDPC extra symbol segment is present and set to 0 otherwise.